-Simple Citrus Glaze
+Simple Orange Icing Glaze

 I love to use citrus glazes on my baked goods and while lemon might be the more popular choice, I think a sweet orange glaze never disappoints!
-A glaze can really dress up a simple dessert and the best part is that it only takes a couple of minutes to make!
+A glaze can really dress up a simple dessert or sweet bread and the best part is that it only takes a couple of minutes to make!

 This orange glaze recipe is a fun variation on my powdered sugar glaze and is flavored with the bright freshness of orange juice and zest.
 It’s a pale orange color flecked with pieces of orange zest, which looks so pretty on top of cakes, especially bundt cakes!
 You can also alter the thickness of your icing by adding more or less powdered sugar.